gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Whatever angry retort the bosun might have made was cut short by a sudden wail from the floor above.
 "That's Piaerre!"
 Erileine exclaimed.
 As she struggled to untangle her legs from the chair's, Mamaere Mayeule hurried up the stairs.
-A door opened; there was another wail, then sobbing.
+A door opened.
+There was another wail, then sobbing.

 Mayeule led the weeping boy down to the common room a moment later "He's dead!"
 Piaerre wailed.
 "He's dead!"

 "Who's dead?"
-Mamaere Mayeule asked.
+Mamaere Mayeule asked, her arm around him.
 "The bookster?"

 "N-no," Piaerre hiccupped wretchedly.
 "Th-the captain.
 They killed him."

-"Oh dear saints," Mayeule whispered, folding the boy into her arms.

 "Hoy," Laeuc said gently, as if coaxing a kitten out from under a bed.
 "How do you know?"